 Figure 3: Detection of the arriving plane

-In the third step, WSO2 DAS processes the data and determines the plane activity.
+In the third step, WSO2 Stream Processor processes the data and determines the plane activity.
 Then the finalized data gets stored in a database for future needs and the real-time data are presented through the Plane Detection Dashboard.

 Figure 4: Deployment diagram of the plane detection application